Our Faculty

 Seng Sengsavanh Faculty, Interior Design

 Seng Sengsavanh is an empathetic interior designer and educator who resides in Richmond, BC on the unceded traditional, and ancestral lands of the Coast Salish People.
-Since entering the profession in 1999, he has practiced at some Vancouver's most prominent interior design studios and assumed senior level roles in design, marketing, business development and leadership.
-Seng has over 13+ years of professional design experience in the residential (single and multi-unit), commercial, workplace, and hospitality sectors and he has 13+ years of teaching and academic administration experience.
-He holds a Master of Arts in Education, a Bachelor of Science in Interior Design, a Management Certificate in Interior Design, and his NCIDQ certification.
+Since entering the profession, he has practiced at some Vancouver's most prominent interior design studios and assumed senior management roles in design, marketing, business development and leadership.
+His professional interior design experience includes work in the residential (single and multi-unit), commercial, workplace, hospitality and exhibition sectors.
+Seng has a unique combination of design, teaching and senior academic administration and leadership experience.
+He holds a Master of Arts in Education, a Bachelor of Science in Interior Design (CIDA Accredited), a Management Certificate in Interior Design, and NCIDQ certification.

 Stephanie St. Loe Faculty, Interior Design